DWARS: Older forms of organisation

 For a long period, DWARS did not have a chairperson or a board.
 It was organised according to anarchist principles.

 Between 1991 and 1996 DWARS was a collection of campaigning groups with a fast changing composition.
 The most important groups were the UFO (a pun on the term UFO and Uitermate Fantasievol Overleg "Extremely Fantastic Council") which functioned as board, the ParGo (the Parliamentary Group), which was oriented towards the GreenLeft parliamentary party, Dodo (like the extinct animal) which addressed environmental issues, the Anti-Fa-working group, which followed organisations on the extreme right.
 DWARS published two magazines, "the Spider" and the "Former Disaster" ("Voorheen RamPSPoed", a continuation of the magazine of the PSJG, which incorporated the acronym of the motherparty, PSP).

 Between 1996 and 1999 a crisis board took over, and in 1999 they proposed a new anarchist organisation, with executive working groups ("Uitvoerende Werkgroepen"), in which all members could join, of which representatives would come together in the coordinating council ("Coordinerend Overleg").
 These representatives would function as board members and were directly elected on congresses.
 The coordinating council was joined by the Shadow Parliamentary Party ("Schaduwfractie") which followed the GreenLeft parliamentary party, later this group was called Youth Parliamentary Party (Jongerenfractie).
 This organisation was maintained until 2005, when the coordinating council and the youth parliamentary party merged to form a single board.
 Until 2007 it had two chairpersons, one for organisational matters and one for political affairs.

 International

-DWARS is a member of Federation of Young European Greens (FYEG).
-For a short while they were member of European Network of Democratic Young Left (ENDYL).
+DWARS is a member of Federation of Young European Greens (FYEG) and the Global Young Greens (GYG).